 [Rosa] Parks's courageous act inspired the Montgomery Bus Boycott and served as the impetus for the modern Civil Rights Movement, transforming the nation.
-In response to Parks's arrest, for 381 days, 42,000 African-Americans boycotted Montgomery buses, until the United States Supreme Court held the Montgomery segregation law unconstitutional and ordered desegregation of the buses.
+In response to Parks's arrest, for 381 days, 42,000 African-Americans boycotted segregation law unconstitutional and ordered desegregation of the buses.